Home

 1. Bhonsle RB, Murti PR, Gupta PC, Mehta FS.
 Reverse dhumti smoking in Goa: An epidemiologicstudy of 5,449 villagers for oral precancerouslesions.
 Indian Journal of Cancer 1976; 13: 301-305.

 1. IARC Monographs on the Evaluation of the Carcinogenic Risk of Chemicals to Humans.
 Vol. 89.
 Smokeless Tobacco and Some Tobacco-specific N-Nitrosamines.
 Lyon: International Agency for Research on Cancer; 2007.
-Available from: http://monographs.iarc.fr/
+Available from: http://monographs.iarc.fr/ENG/Monographs/vol89/index.php

 1. Simpson D. India: tobacco toothpaste squeezed out.
 Tobacco Control 1997;6: 171-4.

 1. Phukan RK, Zomawia E, Narain K, Hazarika NC, Mahanta J. Tobacco use and stomach cancer in Mizoram, India.
 Cancer Epidemiol Biomarkers Prev.
 2005 Aug;14(8):1892-6.
-Available from: http://cebp.aacrjournals.org/cgi/content/full/14/8/1892
+Available from: http://cebp.aacrjournals.org/content/14/8/1892.full

 1. Sinha DN, Gupta PC, Pednekar M. Tobacco water: A special form of tobacco use in the Mizoram and Manipur states of India.
 Natl Med J India 2004 Sep/Oct;17(5):245–7.
-Available from: http://www.nmji.in/archives/archives/volume_17_5_September_october/Short_reports/Tobacco_water.html
+Available from: http://archive.nmji.in/archives/volume_17_5_September_october/Short_reports/Tobacco_water.pdf

 1. Gupta PC, Warnakulasuriya S. Global epidemiology of areca nut usage.
 Addiction Biology 2002;7 (1), 77–83.

 1. Chaturvedi P, Chaturvedi U. Prevalence of tobacco consumption in school children in rural India: an epidemic of tobaccogenic cancers looming ahead in the third world.
-J Cancer Educ 2002; 17: 6
+J Cancer Educ 2002; 17: 6.

 __________________________________________________________________________________________________________________________